mixatheme/Wireframe/README.md

 ### What's Inside?

 ##### Shared Objects
-These objects can be use interchangably between themes and plugins.
+These objects can be used interchangably between themes and plugins.

 * Core_Container - Class to hold your reusable objects in a nice array.
 * Core_Enqueue - Class to register and enqueues your styles & scripts.